-- Option 2 (IBR-Based plan) applicants are not required to enroll in the federal loan forgiveness and Income Based Repayment (IBR) plan.
+- Option 2, Income based applicants are not required to enroll in the federal loan forgiveness and/or the income based (IBR or PAYE) plans.
 However, under Option 2, the School of Law will compute loan repayment obligations as though the applicant were enrolled in IBR, PAYE, or other similar programs (using the School of Law’s approach to borrowers with partners and dependents as discussed under Eligibility Guidelines #4, #5 above).

-Note: Option 2 applicants are not required to enroll in IBR because low-income borrowers in IBR confront the risk that the monthly payments will be less than the monthly interest due, which could cause the principal to increase.
+Note: Option 2 applicants are not required to enroll in IBR or PAYE because low-income borrowers in these plans confront the risk that the monthly payments will be less than the monthly interest due, which could cause the principal to increase.
 That is less of a concern for those who intend to practice public interest law for ten years and have their loan forgiven.
-It is, however, a factor that those practicing public interest law for less than ten years should consider before enrolling in IBR.
+It is, however, a factor that those practicing public interest law for less than ten years should consider before enrolling in an income based repayment plan.

-- For private educational loans which offer flexible monthly payments (i.e. borrowers can adjust their monthly repayment), LRAP funding eligibility will be based on past payment history.
+- For educational loans which offer flexible monthly payments (i.e. borrowers can adjust their monthly repayment), LRAP funding eligibility will be based on past payment history.
 If monthly payments are reduced during the award period, the full amount of the LRAP award must be used to repay the educational loan(s) during the period in which it was disbursed, i.e. January-June or July-December.
-Reduced monthly payments may reduce the second disbursement amount will be reduced to reflect this new payment pattern.
+If monthly payments decrease during the first disbursement period, the second disbursement amount will be reduced to reflect this new payment pattern.

-- If participants consolidate their private loans, and decrease the amount they pay per month towards educational loan debt, LRAP funding eligibility will be based on the actual monthly payment for the consolidated loan.
-If consolidation takes place during the award period, the second disbursement amount may be reduced.
+- If participants consolidate their loans, and decrease the amount they pay per month towards educational loan debt, LRAP funding eligibility will be based on the actual monthly payment for the consolidated loan.
+If consolidation takes place during the award period, the second disbursement amount will be reduced.

 Qualifying Educational Loans